Gundagai

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Gundagai has 64 active public transport stops, all of which are bus stops.
-These stops are served by 19 different routes that together offer 173 weekly passenger trips.
-The accessibility of these stops is rated as excellent, with residents typically living just 157 meters from the nearest stop.
-Most residents commute outwards from Gundagai, primarily using cars (93%).
-A smaller percentage walk (6%).
-On average, there are 1.4 vehicles per dwelling in Gundagai.
+These stops are served by 19 different routes that collectively provide 173 weekly passenger trips.
+The accessibility of these stops is rated as excellent, with residents typically located 157 meters from the nearest stop.
+Most residents commute outward due to Gundagai being a primarily residential area.
+Cars remain the dominant mode of transport at 93%, while 6% walk.
+On average, there are 1.4 vehicles per dwelling.

-According to the 2021 Census, only 7.2% of residents work from home, which may be due to COVID-19 conditions.
-The service frequency across all routes is an average of 24 trips per day, equating to approximately two weekly trips per individual stop.
+According to the 2021 Census, only 7.2% of residents work from home, which may reflect COVID-19 conditions.
+The service frequency averages 24 trips per day across all routes, equating to approximately 2 weekly trips per individual stop.

 Frequently Asked Questions - Transport